Vectordash/vectordash-docs/docs/Guests/commands/SSH.md

 | MACHINE_ID |      | ID number of machine to connect to. |

 ### Description
-Use this command to connect to a rented machine.
+Use this command to connect to a rented Vectordash machine.
 The `MACHINE_ID` can be found by running `vectordash list`.

 ### Example